powsybl/powsybl-optimizer/open-reac/README.md

 - `defaultQmaxPmaxRatio`: Parameter used to calculate  `defaultQmin` and `defaultQmax`, the thresholds used to correct the minimum and maximum reactive powers produced by generators (see section [4.5](#45-pq-units-domain)).
-  The default value for this parameter is 0.3 (MVar/MW), and the thresholds are calculated as follows:
+  The default value for this parameter is 0.3 (MVAr/MW), and the thresholds are calculated as follows:
   - `defaultQmin` = - `defaultPmin` x `defaultQmaxPmaxRatio`
   - `defaultQmax` =   `defaultPmax` x `defaultQmaxPmaxRatio`

 ### 5 Reference bus & main connex component

-A reference bus (`null_phase_bus` AMPL parameter) is determined to enforce the zero-phase constraint of the OPFs.
+A reference bus (`null_phase_bus` AMPL parameter) enforces the zero-phase constraint of the OPFs.
-This reference bus corresponds to the bus in the network with the most AC branches connected, among those belonging to the main connected component (0 in `ampl_network_buses.txt`).
+This reference bus corresponds to the bus in the network with the most AC branches connected, among those belonging to the main connected component ($0$ in `ampl_network_buses.txt`).
-If multiple buses have the same maximum cardinality, the one with the highest `num` is selected.
+If multiple buses have the same maximum cardinality, the one with the highest `num` identifier is selected.
-If no bus is found meeting these criteria, the first bus defined in the file `ampl_network_buses.txt` is chosen as reference bus.
+If no bus is found meeting these criteria, the first bus defined in the file `ampl_network_buses.txt` is selected.

-The DCOPF and ACOPF are executed on buses connected to the reference bus by AC branches.
+The OPFs are executed on the main connex component (i.e. buses connected to the reference bus by AC branches).
-Then, buses connected to the reference bus by HVDC lines are excluded in OPF computation.
+Then, buses connected to the reference bus by HVDC lines are excluded.
-These buses are determined by solving the `PROBLEM_CCOMP` optimization problem defined in `reactiveopf.mod`.
-After the optimization, buses connected by AC branches are determined by verifying that the associated variable `teta_ccomputation` is set to 0.
+The main connex component is determined by solving the `PROBLEM_CCOMP` optimization problem.

-### 6 Optimal power flow problems
+### 6 Direct current optimal power flow

-Two OPFs are successively solved.
-First, a Direct Current Optimal Power Flow (DCOPF) as described in section [6.1](#61-direct-current-optimal-power-flow), followed by an Alternating Current Optimal Power Flow (ACOPF) described in section [6.2](#62-alternative-current-optimal-power-flow).
-This is done for two main reasons:
+Before to address the ACOPF (see [7](#7-alternative-current-optimal-power-flow)), a DCOPF is solved for two main reasons:
-- If the DCOPF resolution fails (see [6.1](#61-direct-current-optimal-power-flow)), it provides a strong indication that the ACOPF resolution will also fail.
+- If the DCOPF resolution fails, it provides a strong indication that the ACOPF resolution will also fail.
   The DCOPF serves as a formal consistency check on the data.
 - The phases computed during the DCOPF resolution will be used as initial points for the ACOPF resolution.

-#### 6.1 Direct current optimal power flow

 The DCOPF involves the following constraints:
 - `ctr_null_phase_bus_dc`, which sets the phase of the reference (refer to [5](#5-reference-bus--main-connex-component)) to 0.